 We need your help to achieve it.

-Right here in our community, the number of foster children in front of the courts is staggering-almost 3,000 children a year.
-At any given time, there are over 1,000 kids waiting for a volunteer advocate to be appointed to them.
+Right here in our community, the number of foster children in front of the courts is staggering-more than 3,000 children a year.
+At any given time, there are over 1,500 kids waiting for a volunteer advocate to be appointed to them.
 We are working diligently to help more children navigate the tumultous justice system and to help them find permanent homes quickly.
-Your support will not only change the life of one of the 1,000 children waiting for an advocate but has a lasting impact that changes the future of our community.
+Your support will not only change the life of one of the 1,500 children waiting for an advocate but has a lasting impact that changes the future of our community.

 Want to learn more about how to become a Guardian ad Litem volunteer?
 Get involved.